-Which foldable device should you buy in 2021?
+Which foldable smartphone should you buy in 2022?
 In our comparison of the best foldable smartphones available, we currently recommend smartphones from Samsung, Motorola, and Microsoft.
-With the Galaxy Z Fold 3, the Galaxy Z Flip 3, the Motorola Razr 5G, and the Microsoft Surface Duo, these four devices make it into our Best Of list that could not be any more different.
+With the Galaxy Z Fold 3, the Galaxy Z Flip 3, the Motorola Razr 5G, and the Microsoft Surface Duo 2, these four devices make it into our Best Of list that could not be any more different.

 |Editor's recommendation||Best value-for-money||3rd place||4th place|